CryptoLeagueUSA/Bitcoins/bitcoin0.1/readme.txt

 Intro
 -----
-Bitcoin is an electronic cash system that uses a peer-to-peer network to prevent double-spending.
+Bitcoins is a copy of original Bitcoin.It is an electronic cash system that uses a peer-to-peer network to prevent double-spending.
 It's completely decentralized with no server or central authority.